ibm-cloud-docs/hardware-firewall-shared/view_firewalls.md

 From here, you can click on each device and review whether a firewall is in place for that particular Server.

 Once you have clicked on a device, scroll to the bottom of the Configuration tab.
-You will see **Firewall** in the addons section with **Installed** or **Not Installed** for the status. **Not Installed** indicates that no firewall is in place for this device. **Installed** indicates that a firewall is in place and you will have a **Firewall** tab available on the device where you can manage the firewall configuration.
+You will see **Firewall** in the Addons section with **Installed** or **Not Installed** for the status. **Not Installed** indicates that no firewall is in place for this device. **Installed** indicates that a firewall is in place and you will have a **Firewall** tab available on the device where you can manage the firewall configuration.

 ## Dedicated Firewall View